alexisakira/alexisakira.github.io/_misc/string.md

 ![Weaving mains](/assets/images/string_main_weave2.jpg)

-Towards the end, depending on the specification of the racquet, you may need to skip a grommet, like in the picture below.
+Towards the end, depending on the racquet's specifications, you may need to skip a grommet, as shown in the picture below.
 Use common sense to judge, but the rule of thumb is that the distance between the mains needs to be the same.

 ![Weaving mains](/assets/images/string_main_weave3.jpg)

 ## Tie knots

-Tieing knots is the most challenging step for beginners.
+Tying knots is the most challenging step for beginners.
 To finish weaving the mains, use the pro knot explained [here](https://www.keohi.com/tennis/misc/knots.htm).
-It is important to be able to tie knots in both directions (clockwise and counter-clockwise).
-If the loose end exits the grommet from the right (like in the link above), tie the knot counter-clockwise.
+It is important to be able to tie knots in both directions (clockwise and counterclockwise).
+If the loose end exits the grommet from the right (like in the link above), tie the knot counterclockwise.

 Here is a step-by-step example.
 In the picture below, the loose end exits the grommet from the **left**, so I go **clockwise**.
 Loop the loose end over the main and then under the main to make a single knot.
-Don't tie it too tightly because you need enough space for the second knot.
-The inside diameter of the loop needs to be slightly larger than the diameter of the string.
+Don't tie it too tightly, or you won't have enough space for the second knot.
+The inside diameter of the loop should be slightly larger than the string's diameter.

 ![Tieing knots](/assets/images/string_main_knot1.jpg)

-Again loop the loose end over the main and then under the main, and insert the loose end into the small loop you made in the previous step.
+Again, loop the loose end over the main, then under the main, and insert it into the small loop you made in the previous step.
 As you can see in the picture below, at this point you see a big loop (generated by the second knot), but the loose end **should go outside the big loop**, not inside.
 Gently pull the loose end to make the second loop sufficiently small (say 5mm in diameter).

 ![Tieing knots](/assets/images/string_main_knot2.jpg)